strap/strap_docsite/static/markdown/guides/mobile-gettingstarted.md

-# Getting Started with Strap Mobile SDKs
+# Getting Started with curaNEXUS Mobile SDKs

-Strap Mobile SDKs allows developers to easily integrate wearables into their existing mobile applications, enabling powerful new connections from fitness and health data to existing business logic.
+curaNEXUS Mobile SDKs allows developers to easily integrate wearables into their existing mobile applications, enabling powerful new connections from fitness and health data to existing business logic.

 ## How does it work?
 ![Mobile Architecture](/img/mobile-arch.png "Mobile Architecture")

 1. **ENABLE YOUR EXISTING MOBILE APPS** <br />Take our software development kit for iOS and Android and integrate with a variety of fitness tracking and smart watch platforms from a single interface.
-2. **LET CUSTOMERS CONNECT** <br />Empower your users to bring their own device.
-Strap works across platforms so no wearable is left out.
+2. **LET CUSTOMERS CONNECT** <br />Empower your users to bring their own device. curaNEXUS works across platforms so no wearable is left out.
 3. **USER LINK THEIR ACCOUNT TO YOUR APP** <br />Customer authorizes your app on their account.
 4. **PROVIDE PERSONAL METRICS** <br />With our robust logic engine, you can display customer information in a common format, even if the information originally came from a combination of fitness trackers and smart watches.